Morningside Gardens

 Morningside Gardens is a private housing cooperative operated by Morningside Heights Housing Corporation (MHHC) in Morningside Heights, Manhattan, New York City.
+The complex was designed by noted architectural firm Harrison & Abramovitz.
 It is composed of a parking garage and six apartment buildings of 21 stories each, for a total of about 980 apartments.
 MHHC rents space to the Children's Learning Center preschool and the Morningside Retirement and Health Service.
 The complex has many amenities for its cooperators including a playground, a fitness center, storage units, indoor play spaces for children and young adults, bike rooms, and a workshop including ceramics and woodworking.

 The complex is located just north of the campuses of Columbia University, Barnard College and Jewish Theological Seminary, and just east of the campuses of Manhattan School of Music and Union Theological Seminary in the northern section of Morningside Heights.
 It is bordered by Broadway on the west, Amsterdam Avenue on the east, 123rd Street on the south, and La Salle Street on the north.